There is a groupie for every male endeavor. Except World of Warcraft. – Roissy

 When I was dating my wife we shared one common interest – fucking like rabbits whenever and wherever.
 There’s are very few things my wife and I do together as a couple as far as common interests go.
 We don’t share hobbies, we do bodybuilding, but separately, she taught me to ski when we were first married, but after our daughter was born we ended that.

 I think in general people place far too much importance on “common interests” as if it’s some kind of glue that should hold a relationship together.
 I think shared beliefs and appreciation for individual identities is much more vital for a strong relationship than whether or not you both enjoy tennis.
-It’s our differences in personality and how the traits of our individual characters compliment each other that makes a couple grow.
+It’s our differences in personality and how the traits of our individual characters complement each other that makes a couple grow.
 I have a tendency to intellectualize things; my wife’s ‘common sense’ simple wisdom helps temper this in me.
-My wife is generally very impatient, and I have the patience of Job (particularly with our daughter) – this compliments her deficit.
+My wife is generally very impatient, and I have the patience of Job (particularly with our daughter) – this complements her deficit.
 My wife is a ‘worst case scenario’ worrier, I tend to be more pragmatic and optimistic and this balances another aspect of our relationship.
 I have a tendency to be more artistic and passionate and this fills a need she has, but is unable to articulate.
-It’s differences in identity that compliment the deficits of the other and a vibrant appreciation of them that account for strong couples.
+It’s differences in identity that complement the deficits of the other and a vibrant appreciation of them that account for strong couples.

 I would advise guys to re-think this compatibility myth.
 Every time I see these 40 point personality tests that “ensure compatibility” on eHarmony I want to puke.
 They’re all based on shared commonalities and this has a potential to lead to disaster.
 Men need to be able to excel in certain areas or activities in their lives that serve as a renewable source of social proof for the women they pair-bond with.
 Gender equalists will of course take offense to this in assuming it’s adversarial – as is always their tact – presuming that a woman reduce herself to ‘allow’ her man to win at something.
 The reality is that women want a Man who’s good at something because it serves to gratify women’s innate narcissism as a source of associative pride for her.
 Women want a Man other men want to be, and other women want to fuck, and in the context of an LTR or marriage, a guy with an exceptional, recognized talent or passionate dedication to something, however compartmentalized it is, can be all the reminder she needs to help validate her decision to commit to that Man.